OneBeat 2020 Application

 Do I have to be a certain age to apply to OneBeat?

-Applicants must be 19 or older at the time of the application and 35 or younger at the end of the program (October 2017).
-See the ELIGIBILITY page.
+Applicants must be 19 or older by the time of the program (September 2020) and 35 or younger at the end of the program (October, 2020).

 What are the eligible countries and territories?